 The three main streets for nightlife, in my opinion, are Witte de Withstraat, Nieuwe Binnenweg and De Meent.

 The main strip that runs through the centre of the city (Beursplein) is where all the clothes and shoes action is to be found.

-Festivals & events in Rotterdam
+10. Check out the Festivals in Rotterdam

 It’s fun to be in any of the major cities on Koninginnedag (Queen’s Day).
 Rotterdam (and Amsterdam too of course) is exploding with orange and merriment.

 Rotterdam has festivals throughout the year, and especially over the summer months.
 Wednesday Skate Night is a bit of fun and normally runs every Wednesday from the end of July into August for about 6 weeks.